inpaunova/ChessGame/README.md

 # ChessGame
-This is a console chess game for 2 payers!
+This is a console chess game for 2 players!